ansible/ansibullbot/ISSUE_HELP.md

 # Ansibullbot Help

 Making progress in resolving issues for modules depends upon your interaction!
 Please be sure to respond to requests or additional information as needed.

-If at anytime you think this bot is misbehaving, please leave a comment containing the keyword [`bot_broken`](#cmd-bot_broken) and an Ansible staff member will intervene.
+If at any time you think this bot is misbehaving (not for test failures), please leave a comment containing the keyword [`bot_broken`](#cmd-bot_broken) and an Ansible staff member will intervene.

 #### Table of contents